dOrgTech/docs/DSPs/013-research-DORG-token-incentives.md

 Since there is no utility, way to redeem, or way to earn additional returns on `DORG` tokens, currently, the builders who receive `DORG` tokens are for all intents and purposes giving their money to dOrg.

+### Further Explanation

+dOrg currently has two ways of raising cash:

+- Through the 10% cut it takes from client projects (revenue)
+- Builders choosing to receive `DORG` tokens instead of `DAI` (debt)

+As the number of client projects increase, so will dOrg's revenue through that method.
+However there may be cases where dOrg needs more cash than it gets through revenue.
+Exploring how dOrg can raise cash by taking on debt, so that if it needed to do so, helps us be better prepared to make decisions in the future.

+If dOrg found itself in a situation where it needed cash, having plans on how to incentivize builders into investing into dOrg will be helpful.

+### Examples

+Some examples to illustrate how this might play out:

+None of these examples, or the numbers mentioned in the examples, should be considered final, and are merely ideas which need to be more carefully analyzed.

+#### Extra Rep during time window

+dOrg wants to raise $10,000 through issuing `DORG` tokens.
+dOrg declares that any builders choosing to take `DORG` tokens instead of `DAI` as payment, for the next 2 weeks, will be granted an extra 50% `REP` tokens.
+After 2 weeks, dOrg can either continue or discontinue the additional `REP` token grants.

+#### Limited extra rep per month

+dOrg declares that builders can receive 20% more `REP` tokens on the first 1000 `DORG` tokens they receive in place of `DAI`.
+This limit can reset every month.

+#### Rep Pool

+dOrg declares that 5000 bonus `REP` will be proportionally given to all builders who choose to take `DORG` tokens as payment in place of `DAI`.

+This pool is given at the end a month.

 ## Outcomes

 There are a few outcomes of this DSP.